 PHIL 59.
 First-Year Seminar.
 Proofs of the Existence of God.
-3 Credits.
+3

 We will examine efforts in the history of philosophy to prove that God exists or that God does not exist.
 Our aim is to articulate and understand some of the underlying philosophical issues that are raised by these proofs and arguments.
-Honors version available.